mjaschen/phpgeo/docs/100_Geometries/120_Line.md

 The line has a bearing of 328.67 degrees
 ```

-This ist the so called _initial bearing._ There exist another bearing angle,
+This is the so-called _initial bearing._ There exist another bearing angle,
 called the _final bearing._ It can be calculated as well:

 ``` php